 - Torch or Headlamp

 Bitterpan is very popular amongst Kgalagadi regulars and bookings need to be made well in advance.
 If you lucky you can get in on a cancellation.
 Plan ahead and I suggest you sleep at Nossob the night before arriving at Bitterpan.
-You won’t be able to drive from any other camp and still make gate time.
+To drive from any other camp and still make gate time will be a push.
 Exit route from Bitterpan leads to Mata Mata camp, so I suggest you stay there the night after you leave.

-- Bookings can be made online on the SANPARK’s website
+- Bookings can be made online on the SANPARK website

 - Central Reservations (Pretoria): +27 (0)12 428 9111 or mobile: +27 (0)82 233 9111